crownedgrouse/geas/README.md

 $> rebar geas
 ```

+## Limitations ##

+### Abstract code needed ###

+Geas ignore beam files where abstract code is not available.
+This may imply to not detect a break in the computed release window.
+However since version 2.0.4, geas extract abstract code from source file in such case, if available, as fallback.

+### Geas does not replace tests ###

+Geas does not guarantee that your project will run correctly on the whole release window.

+Some reasons :
+- Bugs may exists in older release, but fixed in newer
+- Returned values of some functions may have been changed, reduced or augmented in the release window

+It is assumed that project, as well dependencies, are compiling.
+Parse errors are not raised when using source files.

+### Runtime ###

+Module compilation and load at project runtime is not covered by `geas` analyze.

+### Raw analyze ###

+For now, no attempts are done to understand the code.
+So even if a function call is protected by a `catch` to test existence and maybe use an alternative, `geas` won't care.
+This may change in futur versions.

 ## API ##

 ``geas`` give below informations on an Erlang project repository content or from .beam files :